 Stage 3 Next up we had Trouty, a very well know trail in Derby the name comes from the rock that looks like and is painted like a trout, it was a super rocky trail with multiple rock slabs and steep shoots which created a wicked stage 3!

-tage 4 was Detonate another famous trail with the main features being the Lilly pad jump and some very very narrow rock rolls literally felt like bar width !
+Stage 4 was Detonate another famous trail with the main features being the Lilly pad jump and some very very narrow rock rolls literally felt like bar width !
 Kept it clean for that stage which was a bonus, especially for the little pinky fingers!

 Stage 5, a new trail in Derby called Cuddles only finished a few days before racing it was fresh, unfortunately, the rain made it run slower than it should but it had some insane features a rock wall ride and then a big rock slab that dropped away to dirt to a very chunky rocky section after it was a very awesome trail!
 This trail was lined with spectators too, with cowbells, horns and megaphones going off it was great!
 Then onto the final stage for the day stage 6.

-This was a top-to-bottom run starting high up the hill with some rocky features, a step down into some fast trail before a decent sprint to the finish.
+Stage 6 This was a top-to-bottom run starting high up the hill with some rocky features, a step down into some fast trail before a decent sprint to the finish.
 I had a little mishap towards the bottom of this stage over a drop where my shoe unclipped before the drop and I took the seat to the inner thigh luckily I survived and managed to ride it out but the seat is definitely worse for wear.
 I sprinted down the bottom and crossed the line to find myself in the hot seat, this was an unreal moment and I just soaked it all up.
 I held the hot seat for a few riders until another girl had a ripper of a time down the trail.
 I was then sitting 3rd overall for the day but still had the top 15 pro riders to drop into the final stage.
 I watched them all cross the line with most beating my time but a few not and I came away with 14th overall for the day I am so stoked and super proud of myself!

 Defiantly the first two rounds have been an eye-opener and a learning curve of what to expect and I now know what a need to work on for Europe.